-Pachuca is a mining town about 90km to the north east of Mexico city.
+Pachuca is a mining town about 90km to the north east of Mexico City.
 Google map here.
 I stayed for just one night in August 2015.
-Although on the face of it the town looks pretty grim, I found the town’s culture and history to be really interesting.
+Although on the face of it the town looks pretty grim, I found Pachuca’s culture and history to be fascinating.

 To begin with it is the site of the Mexico’s largest piece of public art; the macro mural of Las Palmitas.
-The state government paid an artists’ collective to paint 209 houses in the barrio to form a composite mural on the theme of “la bella airosa”, (“the beautiful breezy city”), which is Pachuca’s nickname.
-I got my driver to take me to a viewpoint on a pedestrian bridge over the motorway so I could get this shot.
+The state government paid an art collective to paint 209 houses in the barrio to form a composite mural on the theme of “la bella airosa”, (“the beautiful breezy city”), which is Pachuca’s nickname.
+My taxi driver took me to a viewpoint on a pedestrian bridge over the motorway so I could get this shot.

 The miners also brought culinary influences, in particular the famous Cornish pasty, known locally as ‘pastes’.
 The thick braided crust of the pastes allows miners to hold and eat them without having to wash their hands.
 The shape and pastry is exactly the same as the pasty but often has Mexican fillings such as mole, beans, chicken, pineapple and lamb mince with poblano peppers.
 They differ from Empanadas in that the fillings are not cooked before they are encased in pastry.

 I was determined to sample as many of these as I could in the short time I was here.
 There are many bakeries around town but my friend Nick, a travel writer who specialises in Mexico, recommended this restaurant as being the best place to try them.

 Restaurante La Blanca (Intermediate B+), Morelos 201, restaurantelablanca.com